 J. G. Ballard, literary

 Share

-The Atrocity Exhibition is J.G.
-Ballard’s instruction manual in how to disrupt mass media and recontextualize technology in a dystopian landscape overrun with industrial waste and technological white noise.
+JG Ballard used his experiment novel, The Atrocity Exhibition, as an instruction manual in disrupting the mass media mind-meld of a dystopian landscape overrun with technological white noise.
 Watch the piece on Ballard and the Motorcar, that careens across the landscape of his controversial novel, Crash.

+J. G. Ballard, literary